Looooopy/developer-images/docs/howto/windows/clipboard.md

 ```

-Result (If you did not copy the obove command):
+Result (If you did not copy the above command):
 ``` bash
     test from docker
 ```

-Result (If you copy the obove command):
+Result (If you copy the above command):
 ``` bash
     socat tcp:localhost:8121 -
 ```